 In historic-cartographic respect of special interest

 the use of most recent, mostly Russian cartographic knowledge in this generally

 “ very rare map ”

 (Lexikon der Kartographie 287) published first 1730, then 1738 (“Along with the draft of an explanation on that”) at Homann Heirs.
-So i. a. the representation of Sakhalin as an island, as shown first by Ivan Kirilov 1734 in the first Russian general map which is followed here, too, in regard of Hokkaido and the Kurile Islands –
+So i. a. the representation of Sakhalin as an island, as shown first by Ivan Kirilov 1734 in the first Russian general map which is followed, in distinct contrast to Haas’s at least in this region backward map of Asia published the following year by likewise Homann Heirs, in regard of Hokkaido and the Kurile Islands –

 Further to the northeast at the Bering Strait St. Lawrence Island, discovered 1728 by Vitus Bering (1680/81-1741) in the course of his first Kamchatka expedition, yet too small and situated too close to the mainland, followed northwards by Diomede Island (“I. S. Demetrii”) likewise far too close to the mainland.
 The end of the then northern advances marked at the polar circle per “Terminus litorum a Navarcho Beerings recognitorum”, whereas the further course of the coast of Chukotsk Peninsula up to Cape Szalaginskoi (Cape Shelagskiy) is known only as “Littora ex relationibus accolarum et conjecturis saltem cognita”, from relations anymore.

 Of significant interest the entry of the Volga-Don Canal highly topical in those years in both its versions then.
 So, based on a venture started by Sultan Selim II in 1568, the